 PPE General Requirements — 1910.132

-PPE covers equipment meant to protect eyes, face, head, and extremities including hands, feet, arms, legs, etc. Employers need to determine what's needed given the nature of the hazards in their workplace and they need to provide the PPE and training at their expense.
-As a starting point for further information we like the OSHA Fact Sheet Personal Protective Equipment.
+PPE covers equipment meant to protect eyes, face, head, and extremities, including hands, feet, arms, legs, etc. Employers need to determine what's needed given the nature of the hazards in their workplace.
+Based on the hazards present, they need to provide the PPE and training at their expense.
+As a starting point for further information, we like the OSHA Fact Sheet Personal Protective Equipment.

 Eye and Face Protection — 1910.133

-Thousands of people are blinded each year and eye injuries cost more than $300 million per year in lost production time, medical costs, and worker compensation costs.
-The hazards that you'll need to evaluate here include impact from flying objects, heat, chemicals, harmful dusts, and optical radiation.
+Thousands of people are blinded each year, and eye injuries cost more than $300 million per year in lost production time, medical costs, and worker compensation costs.
+The hazards you'll need to evaluate here include impact from flying objects, heat, chemicals, harmful dust, and optical radiation.
 OSHA provides an online tool for selecting PPE.

 Hand Protection — 1910.138